-For the most part, suppression laws are predicated on the phantom threat of voter fraud, a myth propagated largely by the Republican Party.
-There is no credible evidence to suggest that fraud takes place on a large scale: in fact, voter fraud or voter impersonation is about as unlikely to occur “as being struck by lightning,” according to a Brennan Center for Justice report, which found incident rates of voter fraud between 0.0003 percent and 0.0025 percent.
+For the most part, suppression laws are predicated on the phantom threat of voter fraud.
+There is no credible evidence to suggest that fraud takes place on a large scale: In fact, voter fraud or voter impersonation is about as unlikely to occur “as being struck by lightning,” according to a Brennan Center for Justice report, which found incident rates of voter fraud between 0.0003 percent and 0.0025 percent.
 Another study by the Washington Post cited 31 credible instances of impersonation fraud from 2000 to 2014, out of more than 1 billion ballots cast.

 Overall, 23 states have new restrictions in effect since then — 10 states have more restrictive voter ID laws in place (and six states have strict photo ID requirements), seven have laws making it harder for citizens to register, six cut back on early voting days and hours, and three made it harder to restore voting rights for people with past criminal convictions.
 In 2016, 14 states had new voting restrictions in place for the first time in a presidential election.